pastelnetwork/pastel-electron-wallet/README.md

 cd Pastel_Electron_Wallet

 yarn install
-yarn package
+yarn make
-yarn build:win (or build:mac, build:linux depending on your OS)
 ```

-The resulting binaries would be located at `dist` folder.
+The resulting binaries would be located at `out` folder.

 #### Pre-Requisits